DadeOrsu/dm_project24_group_6/README.md

         - `transformations.py`: utility functions for the normalization task
         - `utils.py`: utility functions for the clustering task
     -  `task4_prediction`: folder of files for the fourth task of the project
-        - `decisione_trees_classification .ipynb`: notebook containing the decision tree classification of the data
+        - `decision_trees_classification .ipynb`: notebook containing the decision tree classification of the data
         - `knn_classification.ipynb`: notebook containing the KNN classification of the data
         - `params_dt`: folder containing the parameters for the decision tree classification
         - `params_knn`: folder containing the parameters for the KNN classification